Brilliantcrank/airbag-industries/_posts/2004-03-19-cheech-plus-chong.md

 So it came as little surprise when I found the following story:

-<div class="quote">It was July 4, 2001, and we were both at one of those things that the late historian Daniel Boorstin would have labeled a “pseudo-event”: A church picnic in Philadelphia, designed to help George W. Bush promote his faith-based policies.
+> It was July 4, 2001, and we were both at one of those things that the late historian Daniel Boorstin would have labeled a “pseudo-event”: A church picnic in Philadelphia, designed to help George W. Bush promote his faith-based policies.
 I was working at the time for a local nonprofit that had helped set it up, but I had some serious misgivings about the president’s performance up to that point, and being a part of the whole operation had left me feeling a bit like a pseudo-person.
 So when I had the chance to shake Bush’s hand, I said, “Mr. President, I’m very disappointed in your work so far.
 I hope you only serve four years.”
+>

-His smiling response was swift: [“Who cares what you think?”](http://www.salon.com/opinion/feature/2004/03/19/bush_encounter/)</div>Nice.
+> His smiling response was swift: [“Who cares what you think?”](http://www.salon.com/opinion/feature/2004/03/19/bush_encounter/)

+Nice.

 In his defense it’s possible he was suffering from another drug flashback at that moment.
 And who wouldn’t snap if you’re suffering one of those!